fritzrehde/config/.github/README.md

 This repository contains my personal dotfiles.
 They are stored here for convenience so that I can quickly access them on new machines.
 Also, others may find some of my configurations helpful in customising their own dotfiles.

-## How to store dotfiles in a git repository
-Here is the article that I used to set up this [git repository](https://www.atlassian.com/git/tutorials/dotfiles)